Philip-Akrofi/starter-hugo-academic1/content/publication/how-constraining-are-electricity-fluctuations-to-ghanaian-firms’-performance/index.md

 ---
-title: How constraining are electricity fluctuations to Ghanaian firms’ performance?
+title: How Constraining Are Electricity Fluctuations to Ghanaian Firms’ Performance?
 publication_types:
   - "2"
 authors: